 In the Exogenous-Free treatment, pairs avoided conflict 54% of the time (i.e., they agree to the result of the Flip), while in the Endogenous-Free and Endogenous-Costly treatments, pairs avoided conflict 41% and 20% of the time, respectively.
-Mixed-effects logistic regression analysis indicates that the rate of conflict resolution is significantly lower in the Endogenous-Costly treatment than in the Exogenous-Free and Endogenous-Free treatments (p-values < 0.01), while there is no significant difference between the Free treatments (p-value = 0.24).
+OLS regression analysis indicates that the rate of conflict resolution is significantly lower in the Endogenous-Costly treatment than in the Exogenous-Free and Endogenous-Free treatments (p-values < 0.01), while there is no significant difference between the Exogenous-Free and Endogenous-Free treatments (p-value = 0.22).